divyashan/intro_to_mimic/README.md

 # intro_to_mimic
-helper functions/started code to start playing with MIMIC-IV (using pandas)
+starter code for playing with MIMIC-IV (using pandas)